 Global Residue testing market is expected to gain traction due to strong demand growth for packaged foods and specialty diets.
-Dissolution for trade obstacles and resulting improvements in international food trade has augmented the necessity for consolidation of residue testing regulations.
+Dissolution for trade obstacles and resulting improvements in international food trade have augmented the necessity for consolidation of residue testing regulations.
 Emerging markets in Asia Pacific will offer great potential for the residue test market due to the high reliance on agro commodities.
 Various developed regions have implemented the tolerance levels in food products which are fueling the residue market growth.
-Recent advancements in the microbial testing methods are expected to boost the residue testing market globally.
+Recent advancements in microbial testing methods are expected to boost the residue testing market globally.

 On the basis of geographical regions, residue testing market is classified as into five key regions as Europe, Asia-Pacific, North America, Middle East & Africa and Latin America.
 Europe and North America are dominating the residue testing market.
 Asia Pacific is leading the residue test market due to the tremendous increase in food safety regulations in countries like India and China, the presence of untapped markets, growing population pool, increasing food exports and imports, and inclination of focus towards the Asia Pacific countries.
 For instance, Eurofins has expanded its food safety testing labs to China in order to strengthen its market presence and to grab opportunities.

 Some of the players in residue test market are Intertek Group plc.
 (U.K.), SGS S.A.
 (Switzerland), Silliker Inc. (U.S.), Eurofins Scientific (Luxembourg), Neogen Corporation (U.S.), Idexx Laboratories (U.S.), Bureau Veritas S.A.
 (France), ALS Limited (Australia), Unisensor (Belgium), Charm Sciences, Inc. (U.S.), Microbac Laboratories, Inc. (U.S.), and AsureQuality Laboratories (New Zealand).